xuro-langchain/azure-langgraph-agent/README.md

     - The display names and descriptions can be whatever you like
     - This represents a resource that you want your LangGraph app to expose - just like how Microsoft Graph exposes user profile information
     - In this case, we are setting an arbitrary scope to represent general access to LangGraph resources (i.e. viewing threads, assistants)
-    - You can add more granular scopes and use Azure AD to track which users have permission to access LangGraph resources. see `backend/auth.py:authenticate` and `backend/auth.py:add_owner` as examples.
+    - You can add more granular scopes and use Azure AD to track which users have permission to access LangGraph resources.
+See `backend/auth.py:authenticate` and `backend/auth.py:add_owner`.
     - [Helpful Guides](https://langchain-ai.github.io/langgraph/tutorials/auth/resource_auth/) are available on the above process.

 #### CosmosDB